Frequently Asked Questions for Term Life Insurance

 We have been able to find coverage for people with histories of cancer, diabetes, and heart disease through our impaired risk markets, so there’s a very good chance you can.
-LifeSource Direct represents many companies that specialize in insuring people with less than perfect health.
-Our agents have helped hundreds of thousands of people, including cancer survivors and those with diabetes or heart disease, get the coverage they need at the best price available.
+Our fulfillment center has helped hundreds of people, including cancer survivors and those with diabetes or heart disease, get the coverage they need at the best price available.

 Q. How do I apply for a policy?

 With LifeSource Direct, three steps are all it takes.